MLH/GitHub-Education-Hackathon-Grant-Fund-2023/Hackathons_2023/HackNJIT-2023.md

 ## Impact of GitHub Grant
 - The grant funds were used to give more ambiance in the room through decoration.
 We had planned to use just small LED projection wave lights, but the added funds let us purchase more ambitious decorations
 - We purchased a large spotlight, inflatable beach-themed decorations, and prints of drawings of sea creatures and ships
+- We also purchased string lights, a fog machine, and fog juice, but these could not see the light of the event due to being a fire hazard
-- We hoped that the added ambiance would empower the hackers and their projects
+- We hoped that the added ambiance would empower the hackers and their projects, and afterwards we received appraise regarding the lights

 ## Top Projects